Representing Employees Exclusively In Workplace Disputes And Negotiations.

 When faced with an adverse employment action, such as termination, harassment, or being passed over for a promotion, it is important to seek legal counsel immediately.
 We will provide you with a candid assessment of your situation and your options.
 Often we are able to negotiate a resolution to your situation prior to any complaints being filed in court or with administrative agencies.
 If litigation is necessary, we will represent you aggressively and vigorously.

-Tips for Recently Terminated Employees
+Tips for Recently Terminated

 Seven Questions To Ask When You’ve Been Laid Off